FIRST

-Denoising Paradigm.Trained with synthetic images, DualDn can successfully generalize to real-captured images with high-quality denoising.
+Denoising Paradigm.Trained with synthetic noise, generalize to real-captured images.

 DualDn: Dual-domain Denoising via Differentiable ISP